 - MythBusters: Jokes about Jamie Hyneman's Expansion Pack Past can sometimes turn him into a bit of this — maybe he can't actually pull off all this stuff they're saying, but doesn't it sound like he could?

 - Karen Walker from Will and Grace would frequently joke about outrageous, often contradictory episodes from her life, even from before she married Stan and became the over the top Rich Bitch.
 Still, Noodle Incidents ("You know how I'm into gangster rap right?"), celebrity friends, her real age, and even the condition of her immortal soul were strictly on a need-to-know basis.

 - Star Trek: The Next Generation's Guinan.
 By all appearances, she's nothing more than a middle-aged human woman...who's old enough to have been married 23 times, powerful enough to hold her own in a fight against Q, perceptive enough to sense changes in the fabric of space-time, and knowledgeable enough to know about alien races that the Federation has never made contact with.
 And yet, she chooses to spend her life tending bar on the Enterprise, usually dispensing life advice to neurotic Starfleet officers.
-The only clue we ever get about her background is that she's from "a race of Listeners" who were almost entirely assimilated by the Borg and that she's spent some time in both 18th century Earth and a Negative Space Wedgie Pocket Dimension where you get to live out the most boring possible version of your own personal heaven for all eternity.
+The only clues we ever get about her background are that she's from "a race of Listeners" who were almost entirely assimilated by the Borg and that she's spent some time in both 18th century Earth and a Negative Space Wedgie Pocket Dimension where you get to live out the most boring possible version of your own personal heaven for all eternity.